pierre-rouleau/pel/README.rst

 *Notes*:

 .. [#install] The instructions for installing PEL are located inside `section 2`_ of `PEL manual`_.
               The manual is large and some browser do not always move to the right location.

 .. [#update]  The instructions for updating PEL are located inside `section 3`_ of `PEL
               manual`_.
 You can also use the `manual's table of contents`_ to move around.
               The manual is large and some browser do not always move to the right location.

 .. [#externp] An external package may have dependencies.
 The dependencies are also
               installed.
 PEL currently provides access to over 190 top-level packages.
 The actual number of packages is larger when counting their dependencies.

+.. [#firefox] All `PEL PDF files`_ have a large number of hyperlinks to other
+              PDF files, Emacs manual pages, external packages and articles.
+              Use a browser that is capable of rendering PDF files for the best user experience.
+The `Mozilla Firefox`_ browser does an excellent job at it since its version 78, under all operating system and is highly recommended.

 .. [#quick] **Quick initialization**: On my 2014 iMac running macOS Mojave in
             terminal mode running Emacs 26.3 I get the following startup time: